 The popularity of this region as a biking destination is growing rapidly.
 Not only are Enontekiö's wild fell highlands great for mountain biking, but there are super fun trails for year-round fun accessible from downtown Hetta.
 In summer, there are numerous gravelled forestry roads, sandy heaths with trails, old German-built routes from the war and challenging duckboards across vast wilderness areas to choose from.
 In winter, there is a huge network of snowmobile trails that can be ridden along.
 All in all, there are over 200km of true wilderness trails.
 Some of these are unmarked and demand a truly adventurous soul.
 Others are easily accessible, if you just know where they are found.

 All areas - aside from the Malla Nature Reserve - are open access, since the Pallas-Ounastunturi National Park was opened to bikers in 2017, although there aren't many great routes across the larger wetlands area or the Yliperä fells in Kilpisjärvi.

-Hence, if you want to put together your own biking adventure, start in our location section and we can also provide advice.
-For instance, Hetta-Näkkälä (26 km) and Kalmakaltio-Pöyrisjärvi-Näkkälä (c.93 km), Näkkälä to Pöyrisjärvi (c.18km), Kalmakaltio to Naltijärvi (c.20km) and Hetta to Sonkamuotka via Muotkajärvi (c.30km).
+If you want to simply rent a bike from us, then choose one of the many easy-access routes described in our 'Biking in Enontekiö' pages.
+Options include the Hetta-Näkkälä trails, (26 km) the Kalmakaltio-Pöyrisjärvi-Näkkälä trails (c.93 km), or even shorter journeys like Näkkälä to Pöyrisjärvi (c.18km), Kalmakaltio to Naltijärvi (c.20km) and Hetta to Sonkamuotka via Muotkajärvi (c.30km).
 (There are Metsähallitus-maintained wilderness cabins in Pöyrisjärvi and Naltijärvi and there are also cabins available for hire in Pöyrisjärvi.)